ivangfr/springboot-react-social-login/README.md

 - ### movie-ui

-  `ReactJS` frontend application where a user with role `USER` can retrieve the information about movies.
+  `React` frontend application where a user with role `USER` can retrieve the information about movies.
 On the other hand, a user with role `ADMIN` has access to all secured endpoints, including endpoints to create and delete movies.

   In order to access the application, a `user` or `admin` can login using his/her `Github` account or using the credentials (`username` and `password`) created when he/she signed up directly to the application.
 All the requests coming from `movie-ui` to secured endpoints in `movie-api` have the JWT access token.
 This token is generated when the `user` or `admin` logins.